 What a Judicial Sale Transfers

-A judicial sale happens when a court orders property to be sold, typically to satisfy a judgment, enforce a lien, or distribute estate assets.
-The officer conducting the sale, whether a commissioner, sheriff, or other court-appointed authority, conveys absolute title to the purchaser.
+A judicial sale happens when a court orders property to be sold.
+This typically occurs to satisfy a judgment, enforce a lien, or distribute estate assets.
+The officer conducting the sale of the property, whether a commissioner, sheriff, or other court-appointed authority, conveys absolute title to the purchaser.

 Every conveyance of real property by a commissioner, sheriff or other officer legally authorized to sell such property by virtue of a decree or judgment of any court within this state, shall be effectual to pass absolute title to the property to the purchaser thereof.

 A.R.S. § 33-455This means the buyer at a judicial sale receives full ownership of the property.
-The title is considered absolute, giving the purchaser the same standing as if the original owner had voluntarily sold the property through a standard transaction.
+The title is considered absolute.
+The purchaser has the same standing as if the original owner had voluntarily sold the property through a standard transaction.

 Limits on Who Is Bound

 The statute includes an important limitation.
-While the buyer receives absolute title, the conveyance does not affect the rights of anyone who was not a party to the court case or judgment that led to the sale.
-If a third party has an interest in the property, such as a lien, easement, or ownership claim, and that party was not involved in the litigation, their rights remain intact.
+The conveyance does not affect the rights of anyone who was not a party to the court case or judgment.
+If a third party has a lien, easement, or ownership claim and was not involved in the litigation, their rights remain intact.
+A junior lienholder not named in the case, for example, keeps their interest.

 The conveyance shall not affect the right, title or interest of any person other than the parties to the conveyance, decree or judgment, and those claiming under them.